arassec/artivact/documentation/docs/de/user-manual/content-management/menus.md

 ![add-menu-modal](./assets/menus/add-menu-modal.png)

+Additionally, you can provide a name and description for exports based on this menu.
+Exports of menus contain all pages of the menu and their contained items with media files.

 After adding the menu, it will be shown in the menu bar.
 As long as there are no menu entries defined, or a page assigned to the menu, it will be shown in red and only to administrators.